 How many ultrasounds do women have during a pregnancy?

-Most women receive two ultrasounds- One in the beginning to confirm the pregnancy and another around half-way through the pregnancy.
+Most women receive two ultrasounds from their doctor- One in the beginning to confirm the pregnancy and another around half-way through the pregnancy.

 The information contained on this site is for educational purposes only and is not meant for diagnosis or treatment.
 Any information found on this site should be discussed with a healthcare professional.
 Use of this information should be done in accordance with the health care plan outlined by your healthcare professional.
 For specific medical advice, diagnosis, and treatment, consult your doctor.